Arquivotheca/PDOS/readme.txt

 This has a problem in that protintp.c is only expecting 16-bit registers to be used in real mode, but this call uses full 32-bit registers.
-A possible workaround would be to pass es in the high 16 bits of edi, and pass ds in the high 16 bits of esi, and then pass the full 32-bit register values of EAX/EBX/ECX/EDX down to the real mode interrupt.
+A possible workaround would be to pass the full 32-bit register values of EAX/EBX/ECX/EDX down to the real mode interrupt.

 New philosophy for PDOS:
 Should be a poor man's Win 98 console mode.